Continue to site >

 The Fund intends to maintain its synthetic covered put strategy through the use of options contracts.
 As the options contracts it holds are traded, exercised or expire, it may enter into new options contracts, a practice referred to as “rolling.”
 The Fund’s practice of rolling options may result in high portfolio turnover.

-Fund’s Monthly Distributions
+Fund’s Weekly Distributions

 Investing in short-term U.S. Treasury securities.
 The income generated by such securities will be influenced by interest rates at the time of investment.